 Buying Local Means Buying Confidently

-Purchasing food from local farmers benefits the community, the environment and yourself in many ways.
+Local food sales benefit the community, the environment and yourself in many ways.
 By voting with your shopping dollars, you support a healthier you, a stronger local economy, a cleaner environment and a brighter future for farming.
 Perhaps the most meaningful and fulfilling part of buying local is knowing exactly where your food comes from.
 When you go to a farmers market or purchase produce from a roadside stand, you gain a new sense of community.
 You connect with the neighbor who grew your corn and the farmer who raised the pig to make your bacon.
 As you exchange a warm handshake or a smile, you can be confident in knowing you’ve shopped sustainably, helping the planet and all its inhabitants.

 About the author